Bioarch Graduate Students/Undergrads

 Where is Jane now?
 Jane is doing project management in a Legal Member Services Department at a firm in Washington, D.C. and has applied to Law School.

 Where is Charisse now?
-Charisse is an anthropology (bioarch) graduate student in the School of Human Evolution and Social Change at Arizona State University.
-She was recently awarded a Fulbright fellowship to conduct her dissertation research in France.
+She was awarded a Fulbright fellowship to conduct her dissertation research in France.
+She received her Ph.D. in 2015 from the School of Human Evolution and Social Change at Arizona State University.
 Learn more about her work at http://shesc.asu.edu/2011awards_carver